Early Life and Education

-Anita Goldberg, now known as Anita Zucker, was born in 1951 or 1952 to Holocaust survivors.
-Her family's history of resilience and survival has deeply influenced her life and work.
-She earned a Bachelor of Arts in Education from the University of Florida in 1972 and a Master of Education from the University of North Florida in Educational Administration and Supervision in 1978.
+Anita Zucker (née Goldberg), born in 1951 or 1952, is the daughter of Holocaust survivors.
+She earned a Bachelor of Arts in Education from the University of Florida in 1972 and a Master of Education in Educational Administration and Supervision from the University of North Florida.
+Before her business career, she taught elementary school for eleven years.

 Rise to Success